 The hummingbird is the only bird that can fly backward.
 A hummingbird’s wings allow it to fly forward, backward, up, and down, as well as in figure-eight patterns.
 They can beat their wings up to 80 times per second, and generate much more force on their upstroke than other birds.
 This allows them to hover in place similar to how some insect species hover, rather than the “hovering” used by other birds.

 Their wing-flapping rates can reach 80 beats per second, and their heart rates can reach 1,260 beats per minute.
 Their wings beat so fast that they make a humming noise, which ended up earning the bird its name.

 What Makes Hummingbirds Fly Backwards?

-Hummingbird flight patterns reveal that it can fly forward, sideways, and even backwards.
+Hummingbird flight patterns reveal that it can fly forward, sideways, and even backward.
 This type of flight is usually observed when the birds retreat from one flower in order to move to another.
 Such a midair acrobatic maneuver is not seen in any other bird.
 The hummingbird can move backward, forward, from side to side and they can hover in place.

-What makes this bird’s flight special is that unlike other bird species, its wings stroke backward and forward.
+What makes this bird’s flight special is that, unlike other bird species, its wings stroke backward and forward.
 In contrast, 99% of birds move their wings in an upward and downward motion.
 The hummingbird moves its wings at about one hundred and eighty degrees at the shoulders.
-The tips of the wings trace a figure eight pattern as the backward and forward wing strokes lift them.
+The tips of the wings trace a figure-eight pattern as the backward and forward wing strokes lift them.
 By simply changing the angle of their wings, the birds can maneuver and change the direction of their flight.

 Are There Any Other Birds That Fly Backwards?